slash4you/karotz2mqtt/README.md

 -bash-4.1#
 ```

-New ones are libzmq.so.1, libmosquittopp.so.1 and libmosquitto.so.1.
+New ones are **libzmq.so.1**, **libmosquittopp.so.1** and **libmosquitto.so.1**.
 I use the former for my internal software design but it may be removed in a future release.
-I obviously need the latter to manage MQTT protocol and the second library is only a C++ wrapper to main mosquitto library provided as C library code.
+I obviously need the latter to manage [MQTT](https://www.home-assistant.io/integrations/mqtt/) protocol and the second library is only a C++ wrapper to main mosquitto library provided as C library code.

-The process shall be started after all dbus daemons ( ears-daemon, led-daemon, voice-daemon,... ) as it connects itself to the system bus and controls the device through those proxies.
+The process shall be started after all **dbus** daemons ( ears-daemon, led-daemon, voice-daemon,... ) as it connects itself to the system bus and controls the device through those proxies.
 As I found no way to be notified to daemons startup, I insert a short delay before starting the gateway by this way :

 ```
 -bash-4.1# cat /usr/scripts/startup.sh